by Mercy For Animals

 We trust our grantees and know their time is valuable and limited, so we do not require regular progress reporting.
 For the purpose of improving the program, grantees will provide a report at the end of the grant period, including how the funds were spent, and we will administer a short survey at the end of the pilot year (2021) to request feedback on the grant process.

-- Share our vision of a world where animals are respected, protected, and free.
+- Alignment with Mercy For Animals’ vision of a world where animals are respected, protected, and free

 Criteria and Evaluation